steerenergy/DataLogger/Adafruit-Libary/README.md

 # Adafruit Python ADS1x15
+NOTE!
+These files are here for reference only.
+The import command does not link to these libaries.
+You can however install them from here.

 Python code to use the ADS1015 and ADS1115 analog to digital converters with a Raspberry Pi or BeagleBone black.

 ## Installation